takayoshiotake/http-guild/README.md

 Here, the target is the Web API that the client originally wants to execute.
 And, since http-guild does not provide HTTPS, it is assumed that it will be used in combination with other HTTPS servers for security reasons.

+NOTE: This project is experimental.
+In most cases, using SSH port forwarding makes the network simpler.

 ---
 Now writing... see README.ja-jp.md.